nunomourinho/ForensicVMServerAndClientDocs/docs/user/memory_dump_vm.rst

 11) Locate the Memory Dump on the Interface and Browse the Results
 -------------------------------------------------------------------
-Find the imported memory dump in Autopsy's interface, and browse the results.
-Tag any findings that may be interesting or relevant to the investigation.
+With the import process complete, you can now find the imported memory dump within Autopsy's interface.
+Browse through the results, and use Autopsy's various tools to examine the data.
+Remember to tag any findings that may be of interest, as these can be critical to your investigation.

 .. figure:: img/memory_dump_0017.jpg
    :alt: Locate and browse the memory dump